h1ddenpr0cess20/jerkbot-irc/README.md

 ```
 pip3 install openai irc
 ```
-Fill in the variables for channel, nickname, password and server in ircBotLauncher.py
+Fill in the variables for channel, nickname, password and server in ircBotLauncher.py.
+You need a registered nickname for this, but in the future I will make registration optional.
+Registration is required for some channels.

 ## Use
 ```